emaanr/notes/Programming/Python/infodump.md

 - The `while` loop will execute a set of statements so long as the condition `cond` remains `True`.
 - The while loop, unlike the other Program Flow utilities discussed, requires its `cond` to be ready before it can use it.

-> Note: Python **_does not_** have commands that support Do-While loops the same way other languages might, but there are ways to achieve the same result using just a While loop.
+> Note: Python **_does not_** have native support for Do-While loops the same way other languages might, but there are ways to achieve the same result using just a While loop.

 ### For